 - Programme 8 (High-res / Low-res) - We meet a gardener who is helping make the camp greener and grows nutritious food in his rooftop garden.

-- Programme 9 (High-res / Low-res) - We meet a woman who makes mats and other items by recycling plastic waste.
+- Programme 9 (High-res / Low-res / with English subtitles) - We meet a woman who makes mats and other items by recycling plastic waste.
 She helps keep the neighbourhood clean and earns some money as well.

-- Programme 10 (High-res / Low-res) - We meet a man who cleans drains and works with others to pick up rubbish from his local area.
+- Programme 10 (High-res / Low-res / with English subtitles) - We meet a man who cleans drains and works with others to pick up rubbish from his local area.

 - Programme 11 (High-res / Low-res) - We meet a woman who teaches others how to use embroidery skills to earn money.